Eigenvalues of Brownian Motions on $\mathrm{GL}(N,\mathbb{C})$: An Analytic Approach for Mesoscopic Singular Values

 \begin{rem} It is worth noting that, for any matrix $A^N\in\M_N(\C)$, the spectral measure $\mu_{|A^N|}$ is exactly the empirical law of singular values $\sigma_j(A^N)$; thus

 This is indeed the empirical CDF of singular values.
-Hence, Corollary \ref{cor:wegner} says that the expected empirical CDF of $B^N_{\rho,\zeta}(t)-zI$ is Lipschitz near $0$, with a Lipschitz constant that is is locally uniform in $t$, for all $z$ except possibly on the boundary of the domain $\Sigma(1,t\rho,t\zeta)$. \end{rem}
+Hence, Corollary \ref{cor:wegner} says that the expected empirical CDF of singular values of $B^N_{\rho,\zeta}(t)-zI$ is Lipschitz near $0$, with a Lipschitz constant that is is locally uniform in $t$, for all $z$ except possibly on the boundary of the domain $\Sigma(1,t\rho,t\zeta)$. \end{rem}

 The quantity on the left-hand-side of \eqref{eq.Wegner.bounded} is the (imaginary part of the) expected Cauchy transform $G_{|B^N(t,\zeta)-zI|}(i\eta)$.
 Our approach to prove Proposition \ref{prop.Wegner.bounded} is to compare this to the Cauchy transform of the large-$N$ limit operator, $G_{|b(t,\zeta)-z|}(i\eta)$.
-As shown in Section \ref{sect.C5} below, this difference is $O(1/N^2)$ with constants that depend polynomially on $1/\eta$; then by choosing $\eta>N^{-\alpha}$ for an appropriate power $\alpha>0$, the bound \eqref{eq.Wegner.bounded} then reduces to a similar bound on the free multiplicative Brownian motion; i.e.\ it reduces to showing $G_{|b(t,\zeta)-z|}(i\eta)$ is bounded for $\eta>0$.
+As shown in Section \ref{sect.C5} below, this difference is $\mathcal{O}(\frac{1}{N^2})$ with constants that depend polynomially on $1/\eta$; then by choosing $\eta>N^{-\alpha}$ for an appropriate power $\alpha>0$, the bound \eqref{eq.Wegner.bounded} reduces to a similar bound on the free multiplicative Brownian motion; i.e.\ it reduces to showing $G_{|b(t,\zeta)-z|}(i\eta)$ is bounded for $\eta>0$.
 This is accomplished in Section \ref{sect.PDE}, primarily using analytic results derived from the PDE methods in \cite{DHKBrown,HallHo2023} together with spectral bounds from \cite{HallHo2025Spectrum}.